 When I got the text message, I was literally in church and they were about to do this worship and they do this forever long worship.
 So I’m like, all right, some do I’m worshiping and I’m asking God, I’m like, God, is this our son?
 Is this what we’re supposed to do?
 And I heard a very clear yes.

 And I don’t hear that kind of stuff all the time.
 A very clear yes.
 And so I said, all right, God, well, you’re going to have to tell my husband that you said yes.
-He’s a little bit more of my risk averse kind of guy.
-I’m a little bit more of the risk-taker.
+He’s a little bit more of my risk-averse kind of guy.
+I’m a little bit more of a risk-taker.
 So anyways, I called my husband because I was on a trip.

 So he was back at home and I was in California and I called my husband and I said, “Hey, in our community group said that..
 What do you think?
 And he was like, “I’m open.”
 And I was like, “oh my gosh.”
 That’s not usually the response I get.
 I usually get all the worry questions.
 And if you’re in the Enneagram world, he’s an Enneagram six.